thegreenhouseio/php-slim-seed/README.md

 $ vagrant destroy
 ```

+**MySQL / Apache**
+This project's local development environment is equipped with a full AMP stack for development, and so an Apache
+webserver and MySQL database are configured and available and runnable from the command line (turned on by default in
+Vagrant).

+In addition, the Vagrant provisioning script populates MySQL from a `.sql` file so a fresh database is setup each time
+`vagrant up` is run.
+In this way, it is easy to develop and test against production data, by getting a simple SQL
+dump from the production database and saving it to this project.

+**Notes**
-For more on all available Vagrant commands, see the [manual](https://www.vagrantup.com/docs/cli/).
+- For more on all available Vagrant commands, see the [manual](https://www.vagrantup.com/docs/cli/).

-For OSX users, there is a GUI application called [Vagrant Manager](http://vagrantmanager.com/).
+- For OSX users, there is a GUI application called [Vagrant Manager](http://vagrantmanager.com/).

 ### Tasks
 An overview of Phing commands that can be run for this project